During the 19th century, the Scottish-born James B. Beck was a Lexington lawyer and a respected national politician.

 For early risers, make your first stop Keeneland Race Course for the early morning workouts.
 Come around 7:30 a.m. to be sure you see horses out on the track.
 Then go over to the track kitchen and enjoy a hearty and inexpensive Southern breakfast.
 From Keeneland, continue out U.S. 60 to Woodford Reserve Distillery.
 A National Historic Landmark, this bourbon distillery is nestled between Thoroughbred horse farms.

 Woodford Reserve is a premium small batch bourbon.
 Tours cover the process from cooking the grains in limestone water to the distillation process in copper stills made in Scotland.
 You'll also learn about the special barrels required for bourbon, and see the warehouses.
 Take advantage of Picnic on the Porch (April through October) before heading to your next stop.
-The adventurous should take the back roads to Buffalo Trace, past the fascinating remnants of two old distilleries: Old Crow Distillery and Old Taylor distillery.
+The adventurous should take the back roads to Buffalo Trace, past the fascinating remnants of two old distilleries: Old Crow Distillery and Old Taylor distillery, which is currently under renovation.
 (Follow 1659 all the way to Main Street in Frankfort.
 Turn right on Main and left on US 60.
 Buffalo Trace will be on your right.)

 Buffalo Trace, like all bourbon distilleries, carefully guards its unique mash bill--its own secret combination of corn, rye and malted barley.
 In addition to its flagship bourbon, Buffalo Trace Kentucky Straight Bourbon Whiskey, the distillery produces other finely crafted bourbons including Blanton's, W.L.
 Weller, Old Charter and Eagle Rare.
 A variety of bourbon tours cover the history of the distillery (there has been a working distillery on the grounds since 1787) and differences between whiskey and bourbon.
 You'll get to visit the hand bottling hall and a century old aging warehouse.